 Of important note, Concord is also a town of artists.
 Concord has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Concord’s character.

-A relatively large number of people in Concord telecommute to their jobs.
-Overall, about 12.45% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.45% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Concord, however, is that residents on average have to contend with a long commute, spending on average 32.63 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.